-PORT is a leading edge urban design and public realm consultancy based in Chicago that specializes in the analysis, visioning, design and implementation of new forms of collective urban space.
+PORT is a leading-edge design consultancy specializing in the analysis, visioning, design and implementation of new forms of collective space, ranging in scale from plazas and public waterfronts to institutional framework plans and regional planning strategies.

 The practice synthesizes professional expertise in urban design, landscape architecture, architecture and urban planning in order to provide the hybrid model of design services necessary to negotiate today’s complex public realm challenges.
-Established by Christopher Marcinkoski and Andrew Moddrell in 2010, PORT has evolved into one of the most innovative public realm design practices operating in the U.S. today.
+Established in 2012 and led by Christopher Marcinkoski and Andrew Moddrell, PORT is one of the most innovative public realm design practices operating in the U.S. today.

 Recent projects include:

 - The design and construction of a 10-acre intergenerational recreation and play venue in Denver’s Paco Sanchez Park (Denver Parks and Recreation)

-In addition to the practice’s own work, the partners bring a significant body of expertise from prior senior-level positions in both New York and Chicago.
+- In addition to the practice’s own work, the partners bring a significant body of expertise from prior senior-level positions in both New York and Chicago.
 Further, Mr. Marcinkoski and Mr. Moddrell also hold academic appointments, in the University of Pennsylvania Department of Landscape Architecture, The University of Michigan Taubman College of Architecture and Urban Planning and the University of Illinois-Chicago School of Architecture.

 The office was recently part of the advisory panel for the National Endowment for the Arts inaugural “Our Town” initiative that awarded more than $6.5 million to be invested in communities that are supporting the arts as part of a community revitalization strategy.